What to Say (and Not to Say) to Someone with Anxiety

 Instead say: “What can I do to help you?”

 If your friend has been dealing with anxiety for a while, chances are they already know what does and doesn’t help them feel better.
 Ask what they need and then do it, even if their request seems silly to you.
 (Like that time I asked a friend if we could just not talk at all until I calmed down.
-Sorry, friend.)
+Sorry, friend, but thanks for agreeing.)
 Showing you’re willing to offer assistance helps us anxious folk feel like we’re being taken seriously.

 Don’t say (for the hundredth time): “Are you OK?!”